skalenetwork/IMA/proxy/test-tokens/README.md

 ### ERC20

-Add minetr to ERC20 token:
+Add minter to ERC20 token:

 To main-chain: